-Section Title Description Number 1 1110 Description 13 Disposal Considerations Provides guidance on proper disposal practices, recycling or reclamation of the chemical(s) or its container, and safe handling practices: Description of appropriate disposal containers to use.
-Recommendations of appropriate disposal methods to employ. • Description of the physical and chemical properties that may affect disposal activities.
+Section Number Title Description 11 Toxicology Information Identifies toxicological and health effects information or indicates that such data are not available: Information on the likely routes of exposure.
+Description of the delayed, immediate, or chronic effects from shortand long-term exposure.
+The numerical measures of toxicity (e.g., acute toxicity estimates such as the LD50 (median lethal dose)).
+Description of the symptoms.
+Indication of whether the chemical is listed in the National Toxicology Program (NTP), International Agency for Research on 12 Ecological Information Cancer (IARC) Monographs or found to be a potential carcinogen by OSHA.
+Provides information to evaluate the environmental impact of the chemical(s) if it were released to the environment: • Data from toxicity tests performed on aquatic organisms. • Whether there is a potential for the chemical to persist and degrade in the environment. • Results of tests of bioaccumulation potential. • The potential for a substance to move from the soil to the 13 Disposal Considerations groundwater.
+Other adverse effects.
+Provides guidance on proper disposal practices, recycling or reclamation of the chemical(s) or its container, and safe handling practices: Description of appropriate disposal containers to use.
+Recommendations of appropriate disposal methods to employ.
+Description of the physical and chemical properties that may affect disposal activities.
 Language discouraging sewage disposal.
-Any special precautions for landfills or incineration activities.
-14 Transport Information Provides guidance on classification information for shipping and transporting of hazardous chemical(s) by road, air, rail, or sea: • UN number. • UN proper shipping name. • Transport hazard class(es).
+14 Transport Information Any special precautions for landfills or incineration activities.
+Provides guidance on classification information for shipping and transporting of hazardous chemical(s) by road, air, rail, or sea: UN number.
+UN proper shipping name.
+Transport hazard class(es).
 Packing group number.
 Any special precautions which an employee should be aware of or needs to comply with, in connection with transport or conveyance either within or outside their premises.
-15 Regulatory Information • Identifies the safety, health, and environmental regulations specific for the product that is not indicated anywhere else on the SDS.
-Any national and/or regional regulatory information of the chemical or mixtures (including any OSHA, Department of Transportation, Environmental Protection Agency, or Consumer Product Safety Commission regulations).
-16 Other Information • Indicates when the SDS was prepared or when the last known revision was made.
+15 Regulatory Information either within or outside their premises.
+Identifies the safety, health, and environmental regulations specific for the product that is not indicated anywhere else on the SDS. • Any national and/or regional regulatory information of the chemical or mixtures (including any OSHA, Department of Transportation, Environmental Protection Agency, or Consumer Product Safety Commission regulations).
+16 Other Information Indicates when the SDS was prepared or when the last known revision was made.
 Other useful information also may be included here.

-OWNER DOC.
+Owner DOC.
 NO. REV. DATE

-EH&S EHS-P001 - 04/11/2016
+EH&S ENV-P001 01 10/25/201

 DOC.
 TITLE

 Hazard Communication Program